Bar that served fatal TCNJ crash driver hit with new rules

 In addition to the state's new restrictions (which you can read below), the restaurant is facing a lawsuit by the parents of Michael Sot, the 20-year-old student from Clark who died in the crash.
 The state's dram shop law holds establishments accountable for over-serving patrons who later get into accidents.

-Lamar, 22, of West Windsor, crashed head-on into a Dodge Charger driven by Michael Sot, of Clark, in the early morning hours after trying to pass a car on Route 31, prosecutors say.
+Lamar, 22, of West Windsor, crashed head-on into a Dodge Charger driven by Sot after trying to pass a car on Route 31, prosecutors say.

 Prosecutors said Lamar turned down his friend's request to drive even though his blood-alcohol content was three times the legal limit for driving.
 He's been charged with vehicle homicide and several counts of assault by auto.